KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 ## 1. Introduction

-Good [morning/afternoon], I'm Yan Wai Pan, and I'm here on behalf of our team to present our group coursework project — the University Magazine Portal.
+Greetings, I'm Yan Wai Pan, and I'm here on behalf of our team to present our group coursework project — the University Magazine Portal.
 It's a secure, responsive, and role-based web platform that streamlines the process of collecting, reviewing, and publishing student contributions for our university's annual magazine.
 We built this using agile scrum methodology, and I'll walk you through the key features and roles we implemented.

 _Alternative Introduction:_

-Good [morning/afternoon], my name is Yan Wai Pan.
+Greetings, my name is Yan Wai Pan.
 I'm representing our team to share our group coursework project which is the University Magazine Portal.
 It functions as a protected web system which offers users a convenient way to manage student submissions before magazine publication.
 The project was developed using agile scrum methodology and I will explain its essential features together with implemented roles.

 ## 2. Roles Overview